 Responsive ad type that leverages the product catalog to dynamically optimize the content and messaging, delivering a personalized experience to each consumer.

-The division of a relevant KPI selected by the advertiser (CTR/CR/COS) divided by impressions delivered, regardless of the pricing model used to purchase the impressions (CPM, CPC, CPA, CPL, CPCV, etc).
-Example for a typical CPC charging model: eCPM = (CPC x clics / impressions) x 1000
+A relevant KPI selected by the advertiser (CTR/CR/COS) divided by impressions delivered, regardless of the pricing model used to purchase the impressions (CPM, CPC, CPA, CPL, CPCV, etc).
+Example for a typical CPC charging model: eCPM = (CPC x clicks / impressions) x 1000.

 A catalog of products from a partner with an improved quality of data per additional fields of rich media (called enrichments) such as product videos.
 It has a version composed of an import date and an enrichment date.